대수적 위상수학

 lifting_general

-\[d_n^{G(X)}\circ f_n(X)=f_{n-1}(X)\circ d_n^{F(X)}.\]
+\[d_n^{G(X)}\circ f_n(X)=f_{n-1}(X)\circ d_n^{F(X)}\]

-To resolve this we invoke the hypothesis that \(G\) is acyclic on \(\mathcal{M}\).
-First, since the functor \(F_n\) is free, it suffices to define \(f_n\) on the models \(M\).
-For an arbitrary object \(X\), a free module \(F_n(X)\), and a generator \(u:M \rightarrow X\), the diagram
+To resolve this, we use the condition that \(G\) is acyclic on \(\mathcal{M}\).
+First, since the functor \(F_n\) is free, we know that it suffices to define \(f_n\) on the models \(M\).
+For any object \(X\) and free module \(F_n(X)\), and for a generator \(u:M \rightarrow X\), using the following diagram

 reduction_to_models

-shows that the element of \(F_n(M)\) corresponding to \(\id_M\) becomes \(u\) in \(F_n(X)\), so we may send \(u\) to \((G_n(u)\circ f_n(M))(\id_M)\).
-Having thus reduced our attention to models, what remains is to lift the diagram
+the element of \(F_n(M)\) corresponding to \(\id_M\) becomes \(u\) in \(F_n(X)\), and then we simply send \(u\) to \((G_n(u)\circ f_n(M))(\id_M)\).
+Having shifted our attention to the models, what we need to do is lift the preceding diagram

 lifting_reduced

-But now for any \(x_n\in F_n(M)\),
+But now for any \(x_n\in F_n(M)\), since

 \[0=(f_{n-2}(M)\circ d_{n-1}^{F(M)}\circ d_n^{F(M)})(x_n)=(d_{n-1}^{G(M)}\circ f_{n-1}(M)\circ d_n^{F(M)})(x_m)\]

-so by the assumption that \(G\) is acyclic on \(\mathcal{M}\),
+by the assumption that \(G\) is acyclic on \(\mathcal{M}\) we have

 \[f_{n-1}(d_n^{F(M)}(x_n))\in \ker d_{n-1}^{G(M)}=\im d_n^{G(M)}\]

-and therefore we can find \(y_n\) satisfying \(d_n^{G(M)}(y_n)=f_{n-1}(d_n^{F(M)}(x_n))\), from which we obtain the \(n\)-th component of the chain map \(f_\bullet(M)\).
-Different choices of \(y_n\) yield different lifts \(f_n\), and their difference defines a chain homotopy.
+and thus we can find \(y_n\) satisfying \(d_n^{G(M)}(y_n)=f_{n-1}(d_n^{F(M)}(x_n))\), from which we can construct the \(n\)th component of the chain map \(f_\bullet(M)\).
+Different choices of \(y_n\) give different lifts \(f_n\), and the difference between these defines a chain homotopy.

 Applications of the acyclic models theorem